 Standalone credit card terminals can be universal or proprietary.
 Proprietary terminals are restricted to one processor’s platform, while universal terminals can be used on several processor’s platforms.

-For example, a First Data FD Series credit card machine can only be used on the First Data processing platform.
-A credit machine machine like an Ingenico iCT Series or a Verifone Vx Series can be used on multiple different processing platforms.
-A universal machine tends to give you more choices when it comes to picking a payment provider than can support the machine.
+For example, only processors using the First Data platorm can support First Data FD Series credit card machines.
+On the other hand, a credit machine machine like an Ingenico iCT Series or a Verifone Vx Series can be used on multiple different processing platforms.
+A universal machine tends to give you more choices when it comes to picking a payment provider.

 An important thing to consider when choosing the right credit card processing terminal is what method is available for the terminal to communicate with your processor.
 Although credit card terminals are still equipped with modems and able to utilize an analog phone line to transmit transaction information, that is no longer the preferred method.
 These days, a hardwire internet connection is the suggested connection method due to the speed and reliability it provides.
 However, terminals equipped with wireless technology such as WiFi and cellular service also work well and should be considered if a hardwire internet connection is unavailable.

 The days of just swiping a credit card through a credit card terminal are all but gone.
 In the past 10 years, debit transactions have become more popular, and many of those transactions require customers to enter a PIN to complete the sale.
 In addition, contactless payments (like Apple Pay) are also becoming more popular.
-Peripheral devices, or devices that can be added on to the main terminal, can help.
+Peripheral devices, added to the main terminal, can help.